Part 3.2Variables in Python

 A variable is a placeholder that can contain a value.
 It's value can be modified at any time during the running of the application and it can be used to apply to another variable or passed to a method.

-Python, unlike many languages out there, does not instantiate variables with a type (similar to ZPE).
+Python, unlike many languages out there, does not instantiate variables with a type.
 When a variable is created in Python it is often also initialised.
 This means it is given an initial value.
 Python is also a loosely typed language.
 This means that a variable can be assigned multiple values with different types each time.

 Variables are declared using the following: